Aangemeld als:

 One stockout across 12-20 crank subcomponents immobilises the entire assembly, impedes cash conversion cycles, and angers newly won retail and distributor partners at the worst possible moment for brand trust.

-I identified the cross-cultural root causes, coached the NL team on adaptive communication approaches, and rebuilt the working framework between the two crews.
+Result: I identified the cross-cultural root causes, coached the NL team on adaptive communication approaches, and rebuilt the working framework between the two crews.
 The result: significantly improved inbound goods clarity, better product management decisions, and more.

 I've scouted, contracted, and managed 3PL partners across multiple continents, reducing picking error rates, renegotiating shipping agreements, coordinating ERP integration, and designing zero-error stocktake methods.